Coop1019/Coop1019/README.md

 ### Hi there 👋
-I am an Aerospace Engineering Student, Software Developer, and a pilot!
-I develop aircraft for flight simulators professionally.
-I am a Senior Software Engineer at [RealSimGear Inc](https://realsimgear.com) where we are working on some exciting aircraft and avionics for flight training.
+I am an Aerospace Engineer, Software Developer, and a pilot!
+I am a Senior Software Engineer at [RealSimGear Inc](https://realsimgear.com) where we are working on exciting simulations of aircraft and avionics for flight training.
 You can also check out my work as a Managing Partner at [TorqueSim Aircraft Development](https://torquesim.com).